 Here are a few more answers to common questions.

-Can I Connect Speakers Directly to My TV?
+Can You Connect Speakers Directly to a TV?

-Generally, no. The only speakers that can connect directly to a television are active speakers with a built-in amplifier.
+You can’t connect most speakers to a TV directly.
+The only speakers that can connect straight to a television are active speakers with a built-in amplifier.

-How to Connect Speakers to My TV with Speaker Wire?
+Can You Connect Speakers to Your TV with Speaker Wire?

 How to Connect External Speakers to a TV Without an Audio Output?

-If you are looking for the old-style stereo analog audio output, these have been replaced in recent years by digital audio outputs like optical and coaxial connections.
-You can use these to send the audio to a speaker system.
+These have been replaced in recent years by digital audio outputs like optical and coaxial connections, which you can use to send audio to a speaker system.

-Before sending the picture to your TV, you can use the audio outputs from these boxes to send to your speaker system.
+Before sending the picture to your TV, you can use the audio outputs from these boxes to route the sound to your speaker system.

-How to Connect Speakers to My TV Without a Receiver?
+How to Connect Speakers to Your TV Without a Receiver?

 You don’t have to use an AV receiver to send your TV’s audio to a speaker system.
 While an AV receiver makes connecting a speaker system to your TV much easier – and gives you surround sound – you can use a simple stereo amplifier or soundbar instead.